Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 Off-chain rules allow for greater complexity as well as ensuring sensitive information is kept private and are represented with a hash on the transactions.

-So what what are we talking about here?
+So what are we talking about here?

 Well, some examples of these rules are transactions that require multiple signatures before funds are sent.

-Transactions that require partial agreement from responsible parties, say two out of three people must approve time-based approaches, valid only until X time or valid only after X time or shared passwords and so on.
+Transactions that require partial agreement from responsible parties, say two out of three, people must approve time-based approaches valid only until X time or valid only after X time or shared passwords and so on.

 These scripts are typically included in wallet applications, so users do not need to know how to do scripting to perform these kinds of transactions.